 The exact cause of restless legs syndrome is unclear.
 There appears to be a genetic basis as family members of affected patients frequently have the disease.
 Furthermore, studies in twins demonstrate high concordance rates.

-Certain medications can exacerbate the disease as well.
-These typically include sedating antihistamines such as Benadryl (diphenhydramine), dopamine antagonists such as Haldol (haloperidol), and certain antidepressants including Remeron (mirtazapine).
+Certain medications can exacerbate the disease, as well.
+These typically include sedating antihistamines such as Benadryl (diphenhydramine), dopamine antagonists such as Haldol (haloperidol), and certain antidepressants, including Remeron (mirtazapine).

 How Common is Restless Legs Syndrome?

-This is a common disorder that has a prevalence of approximately 5%-15% in Caucasians.
+RLS is a common disorder that has a prevalence of approximately 5%-15% in Caucasians.
 Its overall prevalence is about 2%-3%.
 The condition appears to have a higher prevalence in Northern European countries.

 Atypical or advanced cases of the condition often require referral to a neurology specialist, especially if first-line and conservative measures are unsuccessful.

 Symptoms often include an unpleasant urge to move the legs during periods of inactivity.
 Individuals frequently describe a need to move or a crawling/tingling sensation.
 Symptoms are most noticeable and bothersome in the evening.
 The discomfort is typically located between the knees and ankles, and leg movement often provides temporary relief.
 Occasionally, symptoms will also involve the upper limbs.